 If you're not earning SGA and Social Security finds you have a severe combination of impairments, your case moves to step three, where SSA decides whether your condition meets the requirements of a listing in the "Blue Book."
 Social Security's Blue Book contains hundreds of serious medical conditions that, if the stated criteria are met, will automatically qualify a person for benefits.

 Social Security may also award benefits if a person's condition is medically equivalent to, or "equals," one of the listings in the Blue Book.
 Suppose an individual has an IQ of 72, as well as crippling anxiety and severe carpal tunnel syndrome.
-Despite failing to meet the listing because the IQ score is slightly too high, SSA may find that the listing isequaled in severity due to the other serious impairments.
+Despite failing to meet the listing because the IQ score is slightly too high, SSA may find that the listing is equaled in severity due to the other serious impairments.
 (See Nolo's article on disability and low IQ for more information.)

 The burden lies on the disability applicant (and his or her lawyer) to prove that he or she medically equals a listing.
 Meeting this burden often requires an unambiguous opinion from your treating doctor that your combination of impairments equals a listing.